 amount of time to comply with the order.
 If they fail to do so, the judge

 Call Bastian Law Offices Today

 Court orders are legally binding, and your ex has an obligation to comply

 with the terms.
 If they are violating your divorce decree, contact Bastian

-Law Office immediately to hold them accountable.
+Law Offices immediately to hold them accountable.
 For more than a decade,

 Attorney Bastian has strived to provide clients with a high standard of

 counsel, and to help them resolve all their family law matters.